 3. School Center RA.
 The School’s Centers often provide funding for RA support.
 Ph.D. students may be assigned as research assistants to faculty members who receive Center research grants.
 Appointments are arranged by the faculty members subject to the approval of the Director of the Program.

-- -
+D. Candidate Research Assistantships (CRA)

+The Ph.D.
+Program offers Candidate Research Assistantships (CRA) to help students complete their dissertation.
+A CRA is a research assistantship in which the student is assigned to the Reading Committee chair and is expected to work primarily on their dissertation.
+To be eligible for a CRA, the student must be a fourth- or fifth-year student who has passed the General Examination, is making progress towards completing the dissertation, and is otherwise in good standing in the program.
+Eligible students may be awarded no more than three CRAs.
+Students may use one quarter of CRA in the fall of a sixth year only with the approval of the Reading Committee Chair, the Department Chair, the Director of the Doctoral Program. and the Associate Dean of Faculty and Academic Affairs.

-D. Fellowships and Scholarships
+E. Fellowships and Scholarships

-Fellowships are generally are awarded in during the final stage of the Ph.D. student’s program to facilitate completion of the dissertation.
+Fellowships can be awarded at any stage of the Ph.D. student’s program.
 In cases of severe financial need, smaller grants can be awarded to supplement regular TA and RA appointments at any time in the program.

 Fellowships are awarded on the basis of academic achievement and potential for success.
 A student’s performance in all aspects of the program is considered in making decisions about fellowships.
 This includes course grades, evaluations from professors, performance on the major area exam, demonstrated research capability, and performance as a teaching and/or research assistant.
-The quality of the dissertation student’s research and the speed with which the student is progressing are weighted heavily in determining which students receive dissertation fellowship awards.
+The quality of the student’s research and the speed with which the student is progressing are weighted heavily in determining which students receive fellowship awards.

-Students should keep the Doctoral Program advised of their progress toward developing a dissertation proposal.
-When a student develops a formal dissertation proposal, he or she should submit a copy of the proposal to the Doctoral Program Office.

-The Doctoral Program Office administers the following fellowships.

-1. Edna Benson Fellowship.
-Awards based on academic record and faculty support.

-2. Bertauche Transportation Endowment.
-Support for students studying in the feld of transportation.
-Awards based on merit.

-3. The Boeing Endowment for Excellence.
-Awards based on scholastic merit and potential for professional or scholarly success.

-4. Albert O. Foster Fellowship.
-Awards based on scholastic merit and financial need.
-Washington State Residency required.
-Preference shall be given to students who are majoring in Finance.

-5. Michael G. Foster Scholarship.
-Awards based on scholastic merit and financial need.
-Reserved for students in Finance, Banking or closely related academic area.

-6. Evert McCabe Fellowship Program in Private Enterprise.
-Awards based on academic merit and financial need.

-7. W.J.
-Pennington Scholarship.
-Awards based on academic merit.
-Must be a Washington State resident.

-8. Samuel and Althea Stroum Fellowship.
-Awards based on academic merit.

-9. George W. Tyler Scholarship.
-Awards based on academic merit and financial aid.

-The following fellowships for accounting students are administered by the Accounting Department.

-1. William E. Cox Accounting Fellowship.
-Restricted to Ph.D. students in Accounting.
-Selection is based on personal character and integrity, on academic performance, and scholarly and teaching potential, as well as financial need.
-Awards are made by the chairperson of the Accounting Department.

-2. Arthur N. and Mary S. Lorig Scholarship.
-Restricted to students majoring in Accounting who demonstrate financial need and high level of scholastic achievement.
-Awards are made by the Chairperson of the Accounting Department.

-Most of the fellowships listed above have financial need as a criterion.
+Many fellowships have financial need as a criterion.
 Consequently, students are strongly encouraged to file a Free Application for Federal Student Aid in order to document financial need.
 Application forms can be obtained from the Doctoral Program Office.